 Scotland’s land reform minister Màiri McAllan said earlier that radical legislation to prevent such an outcome.
 “We risk international corporations and individuals buying up swathes of land for their benefit.
 That risks communities being left behind and would be tantamount to a second clearance,” she said in July.

-Ms Laing said that significant work had been done on land reform areas such as transparency, increased community engagement and also highlighted the key role that large scale landowners were making in terms of address the climate and nature emergencies.
+Ms Laing said that significant work had been done on land reform areas such as transparency, and increased community engagement, and highlighted the key role that large scale landowners were performing in terms of addressing the climate and nature emergencies.